masashitanimura/2.0/pages/emscloud/emscloud_azure_createVM.md

 **Notes:**

 - The machine is started after the deployment
-- You cannot use a free trial or other License to the created machine
+- You cannot use the License file in Azure in other EMS instance